arthuruchebo/arthuruchebo/README.md

 - 👋 Hi, I'm Arthur
-- 👀 I’m interested in Data & Business Intelligence enthusiast
+- 👀 I enjopy wrangling and visualising Data
-- 🌱 I’m always learning and improving myself, check out my blog on <a href= "https://medium.com/@arthuruchebo2">Medium</a>
+- 🌱 Always learning and improving myself, check out my blog on <a href= "https://medium.com/@arthuruchebo2">Medium</a>
 - 📫 I can be reached via <a href= "https://www.linkedin.com/in/arthuruchebo/">Linkedin</a>

 <!---